Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_01/step_01.md

 You can include callbacks in each visual element, enabling you to modify variables according to user actions.
 For further details, explore local callbacks and global callbacks.

-- state: The state object containing all the variables.
+- *state*: The state object containing all the variables.
 - The name of the modified variable. (optional)
 - Its new value. (optional)